hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/setup.md

 ![Hasura Cloud Heroku Configuration](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/hasura-cloud-heroku-setup.png)

 Once the database URL is fetched, you can click on `Create Project` button to deploy an instance of Hasura.
-Once the project is created, it might take a few seconds to initialise.
+Once the project is created, it might take a few seconds to initialize.

 ## Hasura Console